Top 12 Q & A About Disney World Table Service Dining

 4 – What if my reservation is before park opening?

-If you have made an early morning breakfast reservation, then you will be allowed to enter the park early.
-There will be a cast member at the front of the park that will validate that you have a reservation and let you into the park.
+If you have made an early morning breakfast reservation, you can enter the park early.
+A cast member at the front of the park will validate that you have a reservation and let you into the park.
 You will be required to have valid park admission in order to enter.
 Buses start running at the resorts a bit before park opening, so you can check with your concierge at the front desk for times when the buses will start running.

 3 – How do I get to another resort for my dining reservation?